Novaline-Development/ReadMe/README.md

 We really advise you read this *before* making a **ticket**, it saves us and you alot of time.
 You can download Novaline here: [Download](https://wearedevs.net/d/Novaline)

+If you find this document difficult to read, please consult to the website for this: [Novaline Support](https://blinx-co.github.io/Novaline-ReadMe-Page/)

 If you get any errors not on this list please join the discord: [Novaline's Discord](https://discord.com/invite/semnXTdss2)

 ## Common Problems: